Updated: Jul 2

-Amanda is one of our amazing LANDED volunteers.
-Recently, she has stopped smoking cigarettes and we asked her some questions about her cessation journey.
+Aaron is one of our amazing LANDED volunteers.
+Recently, he has stopped smoking cigarettes and we asked him some questions about his cessation journey.

 With the end of 2019 in sight, a lot of smokers will decide to quit smoking as part of their new years' resolution.

-Amanda hopes that her experience of stopping smoking will help to encourage and support others to quit.
-We conducted a short Q&A interview with her which you can read below.
+Aaron hopes that his experience of stopping smoking will help to encourage and support others to quit.
+We conducted a short Q&A interview with him which you can read below.

 1. How long have you smoked for?

 - 4 years.